ayvasoftware/ayvajs/tutorials/getting-started.md

 > This tutorial assumes basic familiarity with <a href="https://www.patreon.com/tempestvr" target="_blank">Open Source Multi Axis Stroker Robots</a>, TCode, and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">JavaScript</a>.

 ## What is Ayva?
 Ayva is a lightweight, behavior-based JavaScript library for controlling <a href="https://www.patreon.com/tempestvr" target="_blank">Open Source Multi Axis Stroker Robots</a> such as the <a href="https://www.thingiverse.com/thing:4843410" target="_blank">OSR2+</a>, SR6, or any device that can be controlled with TCode.
-It allows specifying simple or complex multi-axis movements using an expressive Motion API, and constructing more complex behaviors using a Behavior API.
+It allows specifying simple or complex multi-axis movements using an expressive Motion API.
+More complex behaviors can be constructed using a Behavior API.
 ## Quick Start
 ### CDN
 In a web app, Ayva can be imported as an <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules" target="_blank">ES6 module</a> using a <a href="https://developer.mozilla.org/en-US/docs/Glossary/CDN" target="_blank">CDN</a> such as <a href="https://unpkg.com/" target="_blank">unpkg</a>: